openmobilehub/android-omh-auth/packages/core/docs/advanced/OMH-Auth-Client.md

 The scopes vary according to your needs, but do take into account that dynamic requests for more scopes isn't possible with the Android OMH Auth SDK. _Note that the `GOOGLE_CLIENT_ID` should be of the Android type if you're trying to login with the Google Provider._

+Web Client Id is useful when you want to obtain idToken that you can then send to backend server for authorizartion purposes.
+After authentication is completed you can obtain `idToken` from `OmhUserProfile` object.

 We'd recommend using the client as a singleton instance as once instantiated, the configuration won't change in runtime.